 On the surface of each of these wheels is a coating of abrasion resistant endurance urethane.
-This basically qualifies this as the best outdoor roller hockey wheels as well as the best roller hockey wheels for concrete.
+This basically qualifies this as the best outdoor roller hockey wheels.

 We’re almost halfway done with our review and we’re doing good so far.
-Yet another one from Labeda Wheels is one of the best set of inline hockey wheels you’ll get in the market.
+Yet another one from Labeda Wheels is one of the best inline hockey wheels you’ll get in the market.

 Here’s what you’ll be getting out of the box…

 Starting with the build quality, each of these wheels will come with a durometer rating of as much as 83A.
 This, as compared to what you’ll get in most hockey wheels in is class qualifies it as one of the best indoor hockey wheels for sports court and pretty much any other outdoor or indoor activity.